bitcointranscripts/tstbtc/Readme.md

 ##  Usage

+Navigate to the application directory and run the below commands:

 `python3 -m venv venv` creates a virtual environment

 `source venv/bin/activate` activates the virtual environment

 `python3 -m pip install -r requirements.txt` install all the libraries used in the application

+`pip3 install .` to install the application

 To check the version:
 `yt2btc --version` view the application version